henribaeyens/apiplatform-docker-setup/README.md

 ### Test 5
 A user registers and is verified.
 This is a two-step process: upon successful registration, the user is sent a verification code via email.
 The code is then POSTed to the API to verify the user.
-This would typically be done via an interface (React or whatever)
+This would typically be done via some front-end interface.

 # Code quality analysis